 Prequalify for Mortgages

-Mortgage prequalification, sometimes referred to as a rate check, is a great way to get an idea of how large of a loan you will qualify for.
-When you prequalify for a mortgage, the lender reviews your basic information and checks your credit to estimate how much you could receive if you applied for a loan.
+Mortgage prequalification, or a rate check, is a great way to find out how large of a loan you qualify for.
+When you prequalify for a mortgage, the lender reviews your basic information and checks your credit to estimate how much you could receive.

 Prequalifying doesn’t hurt your credit score because it involves a soft inquiry rather than a hard inquiry: